 Don’t worry, taking arginine can help you get rid of this condition!

 L-arginine, when taken with ibuprofen, are known to relieve even the worst of migraines (11).
 But don’t forget to consult your doctor if the condition worsens.

 Good news for those reluctant to use the arginine supplement!

 This non-essential amino acid can easily be found in a number of sources, like nuts and fishes.
 Having complete proteins is definitely a better choice as apart from the arginine, these food sources also provide you with a number of other acids essential for a proper muscle and tissue function.

-Some of the best sources of this amino acid are:
+Some of the best L-arginine foods are:

 - Dairy products—yogurt, kefir and cheese

 - Wild caught fish—they also provide you with essential omega-3 fatty acids that are great for heart health.